 Hua Lamphong isn’t just a place to catch a train; it’s an experience.
 It’s a place where the past and present collide, where the promise of adventure hangs in the air, and where the simple act of waiting becomes a moment to observe the vibrant pulse of Bangkok life.
 It’s still a gateway, a meeting point, and a grand old monument that continues to dominate the heart of Thailand.
 For those seeking a taste of authentic Bangkok, a visit to Hua Lamphong is a journey in itself and deserves to be part of any city itinerary.

-As always if you find any errors in this post I would be very grateful if you would drop me a comment below.
+As always, if you find any errors in this post, I would be very grateful if you would reach out to me.
+You can drop a comment below, use the contact form, or email me at derek@lens-wanderings.com.

 Best wishes